scp-fs2open/wxLauncher/ReadMe.txt

 Requirements
 ============
-Just find a build for your sistem and you're set.
+Just find the build for your system and you're set.
+For more info about the builds on specific system see the readme.txt that is in the build systems folder.
+All building code is in the build directory.

 If you're looking for the source, you can find it at: http://code.google.com/p/wxlauncher/